 andrea malmberg

-• I work with land-based businesses to create financial clarity that supports ecological health, profitability, and quality of life.
+• I work with land-based businesses creating clarity aminst complexity so they can support ecological health, profitability, and quality of life.
 My focus is helping people build the confidence and language to make decisions—and have the conversations—that shape long-term stewardship.

 Across my work, I’ve found that when people have peace of mind around their finances, everything changes: decision-making improves, relationships strengthen, and businesses become more resilient.

-• Facilitation of financial conversations among partners, families, and teams
+• Facilitate financial conversations among partners, families, and teams

 Co-leading a multi-state regenerative agriculture hub supporting over 50 land stewards and influencing hundreds of thousands of acres.
 My work focuses on financial planning, enterprise design, and integrating ecological outcomes with profitability.